Monday, January 20, 2025

 8GB: Absolute minimum for Interior Design to run fast since Windows can take 4GB !!!

-16GB: It will improve performance in cases where you work with very large models.
+16GB: It will improve GPU performance in cases where you work with very large models.
 Regardless get 16GB RAM because it’s cheap to upgrade.
 No need to get 16GB RAM out of the box.

 Storage: SSD (Solid State Drive)

-They will load up projects/files/models and the software lightining fast.
+SSDs will load up projects/files/models and the software lightining fast.
 They’ll also boot up your machine in 5 seconds flat compared to the slow HDDs.

 Luckily, they’re virtually in every recent laptop.